Global food crisis: Is technology the answer?

 Data is crucial in facilitating decision-making in a future that is facing food uncertainties.
 In war-torn countries, manual data collection can be difficult and slow, hindering humanitarian efforts.
 AI, machine learning, and drones can quickly provide real-time data points in tracking and predicting areas of urgent need for food distribution.

 As climate change worsens over the coming decades, climate-smart agriculture systems can mitigate the negative consequences of global warming.
-Big data analytics, predictive analytics, AI, machine learning, and Cloud can help interpret data, forecast impending disasters, and send alerts to populations promptly.
+Big data analytics, predictive analytics, AI, machine learning, and cloud computing can help interpret data, forecast impending disasters, and send alerts to populations promptly.
 In 2021, Google’s flood forecasting initiative sent out 115 million flood alerts to 23 million people.

 What about food waste?
-According to a new study, greenhouse gases resulting from rotted and otherwise wasted food account for approximately half of all global food system emissions.
+According to a new study, greenhouse gases resulting from rotten and otherwise wasted food account for approximately half of all global food system emissions.
 Wasted food also means edible food is unavailable for those who need it.

 Food waste is avoidable.
 End-to-end traceability minimizes food waste through efficient supply chain management and product recalls to avoid throwing out uncontaminated food.
 Digital twin technology analyzes live data from supply chains to anticipate shelf-life and expiry dates so suppliers and retailers can utilize the information to make informed decisions, e.g. to determine marked-down retail pricing for food approaching their sell-by dates.